Why Cataract Surgery?

 Cataract removal surgery is one of the most common, safest and effective surgeries performed in the United States with 90% of people who have had cataract surgery obtained better vision afterward, per the National Eye Institute.

 You don’t have to suffer from cataracts anymore.
 If you live in the McAllen, Laredo, Rio Grande Valley, Mission, or Weslaco, TX area, choose Shah Eye Center for cataract surgery.
-Schedule your cataract consultation today and start on the path of giving life to your eyes.
+Schedule your cataract consultation today and start on the path to give life to your eyes.

 What Can I Expect During Cataract Surgery?